ddeutils/ddedocs/docs/index.md

 ![The 2023 MAD (ML/AI/DATA) Landscape](img/mad-data-landscape.png){ loading=lazy width="350" align=right }

-You will see the right picture, the [**2023 MAD (ML/AI/Data) Landscape** :material-land-plots:](https://mad.firstmark.com/), that show about how many possibility tools that able to use on your Data Engineering work.
+You will see the right picture, the [**2023 MAD (ML/AI/Data) Landscape** :material-land-plots:](https://mad.firstmark.com/), that show about how many possibility tools that able to use on your project.
-It has many area that you should to choose which one that match with your architect or fit with your cost planing.
+It has many area that you should to choose which one that match with the current architect or fit with your cost planing model.

-:material-page-last: Finally, I drop the books and go to start searching and observing about trend of **Data Engineering**.
-The below diagram shows ^^how the focus areas of **Data Engineering Shift** as the analytics organization evolves^^.
+:material-page-last: Finally, the below diagram shows ^^how the focus areas of **Data Engineering Shift** as the analytics organization evolves^^.

 <figure markdown="span">
   ![Data Engineering Shift](img/data-engineering-shift.png){ loading=lazy width="650" }